omussell/hortus/docs/index.md

     - Light, wind, water
     - Plants relationships to one another
     - geographic location - will determine sun location, average temperature, hardiness zones
-- Consider if you want to split up the alembic migrations into separate folders, similar to what django does. otherwise its just one folder with all the different migrations in.

 ## MSCW